nottelabs/open-operator-evals/README.md

 # Config

 We conducted our evaluation on a Macbook M1 machine using Python 3.11, with our IP address located in a residential area in Switzerland, which explains the presence of some German screenshots in our findings.
+This IP location triggers cookie consent popups that make task completion more challenging for the agents.

 # Conclusion